Government offices, big firms and the larger Chinese businesses observe a five day working week.

 Macau has a similar climate to Hong Kong - temperate with warm to hot,

 humid summers and cool winters.
-For weather details in Macau, please visit
+For weather details in Market, please visit the

 World Meteorological Organization.